Sign Up for a Free Account

 In simple forms, seizures are precipitated by simple sensory stimuli (eg, light flashes).
 The intensity of the stimuli is decisive, the latency of the response short (seconds or less), and mental anticipation of stimulus without effect.
 In complex forms, the triggering mechanisms are elaborate (eg, sight of one’s own hand, listening to a certain piece of music).
 The specific pattern of the stimulus, not the intensity, is the decisive factor.
 Latency of response is longer (in the range of minutes), and mental anticipation of stimulus, even in dreams, may be effective.

-The 1989 ILAE classification defined precipitating seizures and precipitating factors of “syndromes characterized by seizures with specific modes of precipitation” in Appendix II as follows (23):
+Epilepsies with specific stimuli were defined for the first time in the 1989 ILAE classification.
+Precipitating seizures and precipitating factors of “syndromes characterized by seizures with specific modes of precipitation” are detailed in Appendix II as follows (23).

 Precipitated seizures are those in which environmental or internal factors consistently precede the attacks and are differentiated from spontaneous epileptic attacks in which precipitating factors cannot be identified.
 Certain nonspecific factors (eg, sleeplessness, alcohol or drug withdrawal, or hyperventilation) are common precipitators and are not specific modes of seizure precipitation.
 In certain epileptic syndromes, the seizures clearly may be somewhat more susceptible to nonspecific factors, but this is only occasionally useful in classifying epileptic syndromes.
 An epilepsy characterized by specific modes of seizure precipitation, however, is one in which a consistent relationship can be recognized between the occurrence of one or more definable nonictal events and subsequent occurrence of a specific stereotyped seizure.
 Some epilepsies have seizures precipitated by specific sensation or perception (the reflex epilepsies) in which seizures occur in response to discrete or specific stimuli.
 These stimuli are usually limited in individual patients to a single specific stimulus or a limited number of closely related stimuli.
 Although the epilepsies which result are usually generalized and of idiopathic nature, certain partial seizures may also occur following acquired lesions, usually involving tactile or proprioceptive stimuli.